werf/werf/docs/pages/reference/deploy/deploy_to_kubernetes.md

 In the `templates` directory, YAML file (chart element) templates are stored, which describe the resources for their publishing in the cluster.
 Detailed information about template creation is available in a separate [section]({{ site.baseurl }}/reference/deploy/templates.html).
 The `charts` directory is used when you need to work with external charts.

-Chart structure includes additional elements that are not contained within the structure of a standard helm chart – these are the `secret-values.yaml` file and the `secret` directory that are described in detail in the [working with secrets section]({{ site.baseurl }}/reference/deploy/secrets.html).
+Chart structure includes additional elements that are not contained within the structure of a standard helm chart – these are the `secret-values.yaml` file and the `secret` directory that is described in detail in the [working with secrets section]({{ site.baseurl }}/reference/deploy/secrets.html).

 ## Connection settings